The Most Colorful City in Nicaragua

 Retire in San Juan del Sur, Nicaragua

 San Juan del Sur is a great place to retire for those of you who love the beach life.
-Many of those who live there say they felt the call of the “Pied Piper” and just stayed here after a fabulous vacation, or left briefly to collect their things in their home country and return immediately.
+Many of those who live there say they felt the call of the “Pied Piper” and just stayed here after a fabulous vacation or left briefly to collect their things in their home country and return immediately.
 No one is quite sure what the draw is, but it’s there.
-As more expats call this colorful town home, amenities that people crave abound.
-Eight years ago you could only get the Nicaraguan salty cheese; today you can choose from cheddar, mozzarella, blue cheese, provolone, gouda, and more.
+As more expats call this colorful townhome, amenities that people crave abound.
+Fourteen years ago you could only get the Nicaraguan dry, salty cheese; today you can choose from cheddar, mozzarella, blue cheese, provolone, gouda, and more.
 Now international restaurants satisfy every craving.
-Known for its excellent live music, San Juan del Sur will give you a night of rock ‘n roll, blues, reggae, jazz, salsa, and merengue; and if you don’t hear what you like, start a band!
+Known for its excellent live music, San Juan del Sur will give you a night of rock ‘n roll and Latin rock, salsa, merengue, and Latin tropical music; ballad singers, open mic nights, and if you don’t hear what you like, start a band!

 Considered one of the more expensive places to live in Nicaragua, San Juan del Sur still comes in at a very economical level compared to your home country.
-With about 1,000 expats (no one knows for sure how many of us there are), you are sure to make new friends immediately.
-And expat activities draw many people: water aerobics; Rotary Club; wine-tasting; book signings; classes including dance, yoga, art, musical instruments (guitar, marimba, ukulele, etc.); the list goes on and on.
+With many permanent resident expats (no one knows for sure how many of us there are), you are sure to make new friends immediately.
+And expat activities draw many people: classes including dance (salsa and merengue and Zumba exercise for example), yoga, art, musical instruments (guitar, marimba, ukulele, etc.); the list goes on and on.
 You will never be bored in San Juan del Sur even though it’s a small three-square block town.

 If you ever thought of being a business owner–perhaps that import/export business you always wanted, a beach apparel shop, hand-crafted ice cream store, a tea house…actually anything you can think of…it’s easy to do in Nicaragua.
 The Nicaraguan government provides laws that allow your business to be exempt from taxes for up to 10 years if you open something in the tourism sector.
 Or if you want to “give back,” numerous volunteer opportunities exist such as working with orphans; abused women or teenagers at risk; teaching kids or adults to speak English; building homes for the poor; or constructing water filtration systems.
 And if you see something, someone, or a group that needs attention, you can start your own NGO.